-In this step we’ll launch our first cluster, which will run solely on Spot Instances.
-We will also submit an EMR step for a simple wordcount Spark application which will run against a public dataset of Amazon product reviews, located in an Amazon S3 bucket in the N. Virginia region.
-If you want to know more about the Amazon Customer Reviews Dataset, [click here] (https://s3.amazonaws.com/amazon-reviews-pds/readme.html)
+In this step first you will launch EMR cluster that runs on a mix of On-Demand and Spot Instances.
+Next, you will add step that runs a simple wordcount Spark application against a public dataset of Amazon product reviews located in an Amazon S3 bucket in the N. Virginia region.
+For this workshop, use the region where the CloudFormation stack was deployed.

-Normally our dataset on S3 would be located in the same region where we are going to run our EMR clusters.
-In this workshop, it is fine if you are running EMR in a different region, and the Spark application will work against the dataset which is located in the N. Virginia region.
-This will be negligible in terms of price and performance.
+Ideally your dataset on S3 would be located in the same region where you run EMR clusters.
+In this workshop you might run EMR in a different region than N. Virginia, however Spark application will work without any issues with the dataset located in S3 bucket in the N. Virginia region.
+If you want to know more about the Amazon Customer Reviews Dataset, click here

 To launch the cluster, follow these steps: